Comparison

 Who should skip what

 • Hate heat?
-Prioritize Monte Alban and go to lowland sites (Palenque, Chichen) at opening only.
+Prioritize Monte Alban, and visit any lowland site (Palenque, Chichen Itza, Uxmal) at opening only, then be done by late morning.

 • Short on time near CDMX?
-Teotihuacan, done.
+Teotihuacan, full stop.
+It’s the one you can do in a day.

 • Want to actually climb?
-Palenque, Uxmal, Monte Alban, in that order.
+Palenque, Uxmal, and Monte Alban, roughly in that order.
+Skip Teotihuacan and Chichen Itza if climbing is the whole reason you came.

 What a friend who lives here would tell you